rmauger/mORS/README.md

 See further disclaimers on [ORS website](https://www.oregonlegislature.gov/bills_laws/Pages/ORS.aspx)

 ## Updates:
+  ### Version 1.4.10 - 12/12/2021
+   * Merged back Firefox branch so extension can work on Firefox or Chrome

   ### Version 1.4.9 - 12/01/2021
    * Custom css options page functional and stable, if not entirely complete